 **UPDATE** It seems the Ibiza dropzone is either no longer operating or was an optimistic rumour as we have been unable to find any evidence of a company offering skydiving there.
 Please drop us a line if you know different.**

-Like we mentioned above, this is an example of a dropzone where the benefits are mostly about the other attractions.
-At about 100 kilometres from the city of Amsterdam, Blauwestad is a dropzone where you can tandem skydive and then a couple of hours later be celebrating in one of Europe’s liveliest night time destinations.
+At about 200 kilometres from the city of Amsterdam, Blauwestad is a dropzone where you can tandem skydive and then a couple of hours later be celebrating in one of Europe’s liveliest night time destinations.

 So, there you have it – the top 10 dropzones in Europe.
 Like we said at the start, everybody has there own favourite and for different reasons.
-If you think we have made some glaring omissions then let us know.
-So, what do you agree with our list?
+If you think we have made some glaring omissions that are great for skydiving European style then please let us know.